 Apple’s iOS 14 update is coming inside 2020.
 It will launch alongside the new iPhone 12 range and bring a host of new features to existing iPhones, iPads, and Apple Watch devices.
 And unlike iOS 13, the iOS 14 update is shaping up to be a rather big one…

 Here’s a breakdown of iOS 14’s new features and what to expect from the software update later on in 2020.

 Here’s how to update to iOS 14 on your iPhone right now!

 iOS 14’s New Features Detailed – 14 Things You Need To Know…

-#1 – iOS 14 Will Launch In June At Apple’s WWDC Event
+#1 – iOS 14 Launched In Beta In June At Apple’s WWDC Event

-Apple will unveil the final version of iOS 14 at its WWDC event in June, before rolling the update out in the fall, alongside its new iPads and iPhone 12 range of phones.
+Apple unveiled the final version of iOS 14 at its WWDC event in June, before rolling the update out in the fall, alongside its new iPads and iPhone 12 range of phones.

 #2 – iOS 14 Will Make App Organization Easier